Keith Pupart

-Keith Pupart (born 19 March 1985) is an Estonian volleyball player who plays for Romanian Divizia A1 club SCM U Craiova.
+Keith Pupart (born 19 March 1985) is an Estonian volleyball player who plays for Estonian Baltic League club Selver/TalTech.

 Estonian national team

 As a member of the senior Estonia men's national volleyball team, Pupart competed at the 2009, the 2011 and the 2015 European Volleyball Championships.
 With the national team Pupart won the 2016 European Volleyball League title.